 Before deciding to cook caviar, it is essential to consider the quality of the caviar itself.
 High-quality caviar typically has a delicate texture, briny flavor, and a satisfying pop upon consumption.
 Cooking caviar might alter these desirable characteristics, leading to disappointment in the final dish.

-See also How long to cook corn beef in slow cooker
+See also How to cook yellowfin tuna in air fryer

 2. Traditional Serving